 1. Where can I find the FDDS application?

-To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application, which will be available August 2015.
+To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application.

 Students can apply for and learn more about other special academic programs here.